ElizaMDelgado/sonoff-s31-ethical-hacking/fixes/user_hardening_guide.md

 ## ✅ Step 1: Enable Web UI Authentication

-1. Open the Tasmota Web UI
+1. Open the Tasmota Web UI (type in your Sonoffs S31 IP address in a browser)
 2. Go to **Configuration → Configure Other**
 3. Set a strong **Web Admin Password**
 4. Click Save